top of page

 These ranges cover basics like seating, sleeping, and storage, with flexibility for budget or mid-range purchases.

-The living room is your space to relax and entertain.
-Here’s what you’ll typically spend:
+The living room is your space to relax and entertain guests.
+Here's what you'll typically spend to furnish this key area:

 • Sofa: $500–$1,500